 - Student first discusses issues and concerns with course lecturer and/or clinical instructor

 - If additional information clarification is needed, the student will speak with the designated course coordinator

 - If additional information clarification is needed course coordinator will speak with Program Director and\or department Chairperson

 - CPR certification: Students in clinical courses are required to be certified in CPR (adult/child and AED) and provide documentation of this to the Nursing Office prior to registration.

-- Health Clearance: Students in clinical courses are required to have annual health clearance.
-The York College Medical- Physical and Nursing Student immunization forms must be completed by a physician (signed and stamped by the physician) and brought to the nursing office (Science 110).
+- Health Clearance: All students in clinical courses are required to have annual health clearance.
+The York College Medical-Physical and Nursing Student immunization forms must be completed by a physician (signed and stamped by the physician) and uploaded to the website of our new partner CastleBranch Compliance Tracking Solutions for a fee of $65.00.
+The fee includes the tracking of your compliance with our health requirements ($30.00) and the required 10-panel drug test ($35.00).
+This is a mandatory requirement for all students.
 Generic students MUST bring all required documents to the nursing office by the third week of July for fall semesters and RN-BSN students by the fourth week of November for spring semesters.
 If students do not have health clearance they will not be able to attend clinical courses for that semester.

 - Clinical/Campus labs: One clinical or lab absence is permitted in each course.
 More than one clinical or lab absence will result in a grade of WU (unofficial withdrawal), which is computed as an "F".
 Students can submit a letter of appeal to the Nursing APR committee in the event of an extraordinary situation.
 The student must submit proof of the event.